-We need to be able to get on the water in a range of different types of place and identify the best place for us to launch and work as a team to prevent injury while being responsible for ourself.
+We need to be able to launch a loaded canoe in a range of different types of place.

+Skill: Can we identify the best place for us to get on the water and work as a team to prevent injury while being responsible for ourself?